Goldielockz30/my-smmm-site/index.md

 # Welcome to Mizz Media Pro

 ## AI Digital Product Creator & Social Media Marketing Manager {#welcome}
+I help hair & beauty brands sell out products & services — and I empower social media managers with the tools to do the same.

-I’m an AI Digital Product Creator & Social Media Marketing Manager who built a powerful app to automate your workflows, boost efficiency, and simplify client management
+I built a powerful app to automate your workflows, boost efficiency, and simplify client management.

 ### Hi, I’m Nana Johnson